proxytranslation/user-docs/faq/faq.md

 ### **How can I check if a page uses the Source Cache?**

-Go into **Pages view** in the Dashboards.
+Go into **Pages view** in the Dashboard.
 If you hover with the mouse over a page in the list, you will see a **Cache** button.
 Click on it to verify Source Cache information for that page.
 If there is no Source Cache for that page, you will see the following screen: